| |

 Step 1 – Wash, dry, and iron your fabric.

-Step 2 – Cut three pieces of fabric.
-I used scissors to cut my fabric this time, but a rotary cutter works very well, especially on thinner fabrics.
+Step 2 – Decide what you want your cushion dimensions to be.
+Cut three pieces of fabric.
+I used scissors to cut my fabric this time, but a rotary cutter on a hard surface works very well, especially on thinner fabrics.
+The size of your fabric pieces will depend on the dimensions of your pillow form.

-Cut ONE large square fabric piece whatever size you want your pillow to be plus 1/2″ on all side for seams.
+Cut ONE large square fabric piece whatever size you want your pillow to be plus 1/2″ on all sides for seam allowance.
 For example:

 Cut TWO rectangular fabric pieces the same width as your square fabric, and 3/4 times as high.
 For example: